Citing threatening Trump post, prosecutors seek protective order

 Prosecutors have asked a US judge to limit information Donald Trump can publicly discuss regarding the latest indictments against him, citing a threatening post by the ex-president which his campaign defended Saturday as "political speech."

-Jack Smith, the special counsel overseeing the charges against Trump for seeking to overturn the 2020 election, filed a motion Friday evening urging a federal judge to impose a protective order regarding discovery evidence to prevent the former president from revealing details about the case.
+Jack Smith, the special counsel overseeing the charges against Trump for seeking to overturn the 2020 election, filed a motion Friday evening urging a federal judge to impose a protective order to prevent the former president from revealing evidentiary details about the case.

+The judge, Tanya Chutkan, replied by issuing a weekend order to Trump's legal team that they respond to the government's motion by 5:00 pm on Monday.

-The new development came just hours after Trump defied a judge who had warned him not to discuss the case with any potential witnesses and posted what is being seen as a bald threat on his social media platform.
+The fast-moving developments came in the wake of Trump appearing to defy a judge who had warned him not to discuss the case with any potential witnesses, and his posting of what is being seen as a threat on his social media platform.

 "If you go after me, I'm coming after you!"
-Trump posted Friday on Truth Social.
+Trump wrote in all caps Friday on Truth Social.

 Trump, the Republican frontrunner for his party's nomination in the 2024 presidential election, has pleaded not guilty to the four election conspiracy and obstruction charges -- the most serious in the multiple cases he faces.

-The aggressive, all-caps social media post was cited and displayed in Smith's motion to US District Court Judge Tanya Chutkan, which referenced Trump's previous history of attacking people who were connected to criminal cases against him.
+His aggressive social media post was cited and displayed in Smith's motion to US District Court Judge Chutkan, which referenced Trump's history of attacking people who were connected to criminal cases against him.

-"All the proposed order seeks to prevent is the improper dissemination or use of discovery materials, including to the public," Smith and his team wrote in the motion.
+"All the proposed order seeks to prevent is the improper dissemination or use of discovery materials, including to the public," prosecutors wrote in the motion.

 "Such a restriction is particularly important in this case because the defendant has previously issued public statements on social media regarding witnesses, judges, attorneys, and others associated with legal matters pending against him."